KlausSchaefers/figma-design-system-example/README.md

 the Figma api is sometimes slow, so for production it is best to download the figma file and place it in the project.
 Downloading the file will improve performance and will also ensure your project does not break after changes in the Figma file.

-, or you can download the Figma design using the *download.js* script

 ```bash
 node download.js <api token> <file id>